hindu-comm/mail_stream_advaita-l/2011/09/Apaurusheyatva_of_Ve/22__kuntimaddi_sadananda.md

 Date: Sunday, September 4, 2011, 5:41 AM

-The following is my argument for apaurushey​atva of veda.
+The following is my argument for apaurusheyatva of veda.
 Pl. correct me if it is wrong.
 If vedas are apaurusheya, they should exist independent of any purusha or person.
 That is they have to exist as an entity in their own right with the same words and meter.
 Such an independent existence can be